Motorcycle Accident Lawyer

 How Long After a Motorcycle Accident Do I Have to File a Lawsuit?

 The state of Florida follows a no-fault insurance method.
 In most cases, therefore, injury victims will only be able to collect compensation through their insurance policies.
 The time in which you can file will vary from insurance policy to insurance policy, so it is important to know what time limit your insurance company places on filing a claim.
 Additionally, every state sets a statute of limitations, which is a time limit restricting when you can file until.
 After that time period has lapsed, the court can refuse to hear your case.
 In Florida, the statute of limitations for car accidents depends on whether there were injuries or loss of life.
-For a car accident with no fatalities but injuries, the lawsuit must be filed within four years.
+For a motorcycle accidents with no fatalities but injuries, the lawsuit must be filed within four years.
 If anyone was killed as a result of the accident, family members only have two years to bring this to court.
+Reach out to our motorcycle injury attorneys today to set up a free consultation.

 Speak with a Motorcycle Accident Lawyer in Manatee County Today!